obibring/grunt-angular-service/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 _(Nothing yet)_

+## Testing
+`npm install`
+`npm test`

 ## License
 The MIT License